The Ultimate Guide To Types Of Subfloor: Choosing The Right Foundation For Your Flooring

 Engineered Wood Subfloors: High-Performance Foundations

 Engineered wood subfloors, often featuring a wood veneer top layer, are comparable to high-performance sports cars in the realm of subfloor materials.
 They offer enhanced durability and moisture resistance compared to traditional plywood, OSB options, and wood plank subfloors.
-This is attributed to their composite core layers and layered structure, which exceed the moisture resistance of both plywood and OSB, making them highly durable and resistant to moisture.

 The specific construction of engineered wood subfloors leads to: